 Birthplace: London, England, United Kingdomsee more on Hardy Amies

 Andrew Johnson was the 17th President of the United States, serving from 1865 to 1869.
-Johnson became president as he was vice president at the time of President Abraham Lincoln's assassination.
-A Democrat who ran with Lincoln on the National Union ticket, Johnson came to office as the Civil War concluded.
+Johnson became president as he was vice president at the time of President Abraham Lincoln's passing.
 The new president favored quick restoration of the seceded states to the Union.
-His plans did not give protection to the former slaves, and he came into conflict with the Republican-dominated Congress, culminating in his impeachment by the House of Representatives.
-The first American president to be impeached, he was acquitted in the Senate by one vote.
-Johnson was born in poverty in ...more on Wikipedia
+His plans did not give protection to the former slaves, and he came into conflict with the Republican-dominated Congress, culminating in his impeachment by the House of Representatives. ...more on Wikipedia

 Also Rankedsee more on Andrew Johnson